johniselin/Liquor-Taxation-and-Alcohol-Related-Driving-Fatalities/README.md

 [Synthetic Control Method](http://www.taxpolicycenter.org/publications/synthetic-control-method-tool-understand-state-policy )

-For the 2000 tax change, there will be two versions of the model.
+For the both the 2000 and 2009 tax change, there will be two versions of the model.
 First, there are two dependent variables, the share of total accidents with BAC values over 0.08 (share_alcohol) and the total number of accidents with BAC values over 0.08 divided by the number of drivers (drivers_alcohol).